Bioconservatism: Nick Bostrom on posthuman dignity

-Nick Bostrom argues that bioconservative concerns as to how transhumanism might threaten posthuman dignity are unsubstantiated.
+Nick Bostrom argues that bioconservative concerns regarding the threat of transhumanism to posthuman dignity are unsubstantiated.
 Bostrom himself identifies with forms of posthuman dignity, and in his article In Defence of Posthuman Dignity, argues that such does not run in contradiction with the ideals of transhumanism.

-Bostrom argues in the article that Fukuyama's concerns about the threats transhumanism pose to dignity as moral status - that transhumanism might strip away humanity's inalienable right of respect- lacks empirical evidence.
+Bostrom argues in the article that Fukuyama's concerns about the threats transhumanism pose to dignity as moral status—that transhumanism might strip away humanity's inalienable right of respect—lacks empirical evidence.
 He states that the proportion of people given full moral respect in Western societies has actually increased through history.
 This increase includes such populations as non-whites, women and non-property owners.
 Following this logic, it will similarly be feasible to incorporate future posthumans without compensating the dignities of the rest of the population.

 Bostrom then goes on to discuss dignity in the sense of moral worthiness, which varies among individuals.
 He suggests that posthumans can similarly possess dignity in this sense.
 Further, he suggests, it is possible that posthumans, being genetically enhanced, may come to possess even higher levels of moral excellence than contemporary human beings.
 While he considers that certain posthumans may live more degraded lives as a result of self-enhancement, he also notes that even at this time many people are not living worthy lives either.
 He finds this regrettable and suggests that countermeasures as education and cultural reforms can be helpful in curtailing such practices.
 Bostrom supports the morphological and reproductive freedoms of human beings, suggesting that ultimately, leading whatever life one aspires should be an unalienable right.